mandober/debrief.math/270-graph/graph.GLOSSARY.md

 ## Forest
 A forest is an undirected graph without cycles (a disjoint union of unrooted trees), or a directed graph formed as a disjoint union of rooted trees.

+## Incidence
+An incidence in a graph is a vertex-edge pair such that the vertex is an endpoint of the edge.

+## Infinite walk
+An infinite walk is an infinite sequence of edges but with no first or last vertex.

 ## Induced graph
 `G[S]` is the induced subgraph of a graph `G` for vertex subset `S`.
 An induced subgraph (full subgraph) of a graph is a subgraph formed from a subset of vertices, and from all of the edges whose endpoints belong to the vertex subset.
 Special cases include *induced paths* - induced subgraphs that are paths, and *induced cycles* - induced subgraphs that are cycles.